 Altea has two main beaches which are a mixture of sand and pebbles, Playa de la Roda and Playa Cap Blanc.
 There are shops, bars and restaurants and many hotels down by the beach, but we are not really familiar with them, as we prefer the charm of the old town.
 If you stay by the beach, it is quite a climb, up many steps, to reach the old town.
 If a steep climb doesn't appeal, we'd recommend you get a taxi there, as it's well worth a visit.
 There's a lovely blue-domed church (Nuestra Senora del Consuelo) in the square which is very photogenic from the outside, and beautiful inside.

 In February 2015 we stayed one night in the lovely Hotel Abaco.
 It's a well run family hotel with very friendly, helpful staff, attractively designed, comfortable rooms, with hydromassage baths, aircon, minibar.
 Some of the rooms even have a small balcony.
 The hotel is in a good location, just 10 minutes walk from the old town.
-The rooms are all different, with individual themes such as Moulin Rouge, Moroccan, Copa America, etc. It's not cheap, but not crazy expensive either, and it's a nice place to go for a special occasion because they offer many romantic add-ons such as candles, rose petals, cava and chocolates.
+The rooms are all different, with individual themes such as Moulin Rouge, Moroccan, Copa America, etc. It's not cheap, but not really expensive either, and it's a nice place to go for a special occasion because they offer many romantic add-ons such as candles, rose petals, cava and chocolates.
 We'd recommend that you look for a deal that includes breakfast.
 Visit their website or click here to book a room at Hotel Abaco, view lots of photos and read reviews by other travellers.

 Click here to book great value hotels in Altea, view photos and read travellers' reviews

 In 2014 we spent one night at Hostal Fornet.
 It's in a great location on Calle Beniarda, just on the edge of the old town, and therefore ideal for exploring the shops, bars and restaurants at night.
-The rates are very reasonable, staff are friendly and rooms are clean and have large bathrooms, a/c + heating, TV and terraces.
-Breakfast is included in the rate and although quite basic, it was perfectly acceptable and included fruit juice, coffee, toast (with choice of ham, cheese, jam etc),fresh fruit and yoghurt.
+It's nothing fancy but the rates are very reasonable, staff are friendly and rooms are clean and have large bathrooms, a/c + heating, TV and terraces.
+Breakfast is included in the rate and although quite basic, it was perfectly acceptable and included fruit juice, coffee, toast (with choice of ham, cheese, jam etc) fresh fruit and yoghurt.
 There is free parking just 2 minutes walk away on the corner of Calle Benidorm and Calle Alcoy.
 Our only real complaint was that it was very noisy through the night with loud traffic (surprising as it seems quite a quiet street generally), bin collections, etc. We do, however, like to sleep with the window open, so if you're happy to have a closed window or were using the air con, it's unlikely to be a problem.
 We'd stay here again because of the price and location.
 Click here to reserve a room at Hostal Fornet, view lots of photos and read reviews from other travellers.

 We stayed the night in 2012 at Hotel Tossal D'Altea, a beautiful converted olive mill on the edge of town, but only about 10-15 minutes walk to the old town and close to Altea Concert Hall.
 The rooms are large and modern and ours had a small balcony with lovely views.
 The restaurant looked very nice and we've heard good things about it, but we were only spending one night in Altea so we wanted to go into the old town for dinner.
 We were there in late September so didn't get a chance to use the swimming pool, but the pool and area around it were very nice.
 Breakfast was a bit disappointing to be honest.
 We read comments about omelettes made to order, etc but when we were there there was no sign of that.
 There's an outdoor area where you can sit and have a drink - we had a very nice glass of cava!
 There is free, private parking at the hotel.
 Visit the Hotel Tossal D'Altea's website for more information, or click here to reserve a room, view lots of photos and read reviews from other travellers.